The Staff

 Farhan, Office Assistant

-Farhan is a sophomore currently majoring in Computer Engineering.
+Farhan is a junior currently majoring in Computer Engineering.
 A local resident of Northern Virginia most of his life, he enjoys football, playing games, and talking with others.
 Being an Office Assistant, Farhan can be easily found at the front desk to greet those who walk in and help when asked questions.

-Gracia, Office Assistant
+Komal, Office Assistant

-Liana, Office Assistant
+Mark, Office Assistant